 PART-TIME OFFICE ASSISTANTS: Spanish/English speakers are needed to help answer phones, file and assist with basic data entry.

-PRO BONO MEDICAL PROFESSIONALS, especially in primary care, endocrinology, physical medicine with Maryland state licenses, as well as professional nurse practitioners, nurses and medical assistants, to provide a few hours each month to see patients at the Kaseman Health Clinic.
+PRO BONO MEDICAL PROFESSIONALS with Maryland state licenses to provide a few hours each month to see patients at the Kaseman Health Clinic:

 SPECIAL EVENT VOLUNTEERS: The Clinic occasionally hosts health fairs and health education events.
 Volunteers are needed to help register participants and distribute materials.